housecanary/hc-api-python/README.rst

 ~~~~~~~~

 A subclass of HouseCanaryObject, the Property represents a single
-address and it’s returned data.
+address and it's returned data.

 **Properties:**